 In addition, AMWA has partnered with The Robonauts to manufacture 3-D printed face shields.
 Of these, 240 have been shipped to Operation Pegasus for Navajo Nation relief efforts, including an additional donation of 100 face shields from by Dinsmore.

-AMWA will also be partnering with Tzu Chi USA to deliver additional PPE to Navaho Nation.
+AMWA will also be partnering with Tzu Chi USA and PLPC (a hardware company) to deliver additional an 80,000 face masks to Navaho Nation.
 Tzu Chi has already been at the forefront of sending supplies to the various groups in the Navaho community, having sent over 18,000 masks, 300 face shields, and 700 goggles to Navajo Nation.

 Tzu Chi also known as the Buddhist Tzu Chi Foundation, is an international non-profit humanitarian organization with over 10 million volunteers and supporters worldwide.
 The heart of our organization (which was founded in 1966 by a Buddhist nun named Dharma Master Cheng Yen) is embedded in our name: in Chinese, “tzu” means compassion and “chi,” relief. :